bybrand/oauth2-bitly/README.md

 # Bitly Provider for PHP OAuth 2.0 Client

 This package provides Bitly OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).
-Work with Bitly API (4)
+Work with Bitly API (4).
+Initially, this module was used for the integration of [Bybrand](https://www.bybrand.io) with Bitly and is in production.

 Full documentation, can be see in [Bitly documentation](http://dev.bitly.com/v4_documentation.html).